lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 When using resumption PSKs:

   * ID_CRED_PSK is not exposed to passive attackers, and under normal operation it is not reused.
 Reuse of the same ID_CRED_PSK can occur due to transmission errors or when a peer loses its stored resumption key.
 An active attacker can obtain the value of ID_CRED_PSK and force its reuse.
-This aligns with the security goals of EDHOC-PSK, which aim to provide identity protection against passive, but not active, attackers.
+This aligns with the security goals of EDHOC-PSK, which are to provide identity protection against passive attackers, but not against active attackers.

 ## Security Considerations for Resumption